aboodman/dot-donate/README.md

 It is increasingly common for open source projects to accept donations via a variety of mechanisms, such as [PayPal](https://www.paypal.com/us/home), [Open Collective](https://opencollective.com/), [Patreon](https://www.patreon.com/), or cryptocurrencies.

 However, there is currently no easy way to discover which of the projects you rely on accepts donations.
-And there is no way to automate distributing donations among many projects.
+And there is no way to automate distribution of donations among many projects.

 This project specifies a simple file format that allows an open source project to specify how to send it money, so that the discovery and distribution can be automated.